Friday, January 6, 2012

 The Criminal Trial

 This week, the criminal trial of the dogs' owner, Twyann Vaughn, unfolded in a Decatur courtroom.
-Portions of segments were even recorded by the media.
+Portions of segments were recorded by the news media.
 Jurors listened to the 911 call where Erin is heard screaming in the background.
 Tearful neighbors described how they could not get the pit bulls to let go of her.
-Vaughn was charged with two counts of reckless conduct, violation of the county's vicious dog ordinance and not having her pit bulls immunized for rabies.
+Vaughn was charged with two counts of reckless conduct, two violations of the county's vicious dog ordinance and two counts of failing to immunized her pit bulls for rabies.

-Six "misdemeanors" to be exact.Jurors also heard testimony from Erin's father and the little girl herself.
-"I was screaming for help," she told the courtroom.
+Six "misdemeanors" in total for a life-altering, catastrophic dog attack.Jurors also heard testimony from Erin's father and the little girl herself.
+"I was screaming for help," Erin told the courtroom.
 Did you see anybody else around, the prosecutor asked?
 "No." What was going through your mind then?
 "That I was going to die," Erin said.
 Though not shown in the news video, jurors received an up-close, personal view of Erin's disfiguring injuries.
-Her father, Tommy Ingram, described his daughter's wounds as looking like "shredded meat."
+Her father, Tommy Ingram, described his daughter's wounds to jury members as looking like "shredded meat."

 I really can't put it into words ...
 To sit there and look at your child, you look at the arms and it looked like shredded meat.On Friday, the jury returned a guilty verdict after the defense called two witnesses who testified that the pit bulls were "extremely nice."
 Jurors deliberated just over 90 minutes.
 Judge Dax Lopez then sentenced Vaughn to 16 months in jail and 36 months on probation.
 Prosecutors had asked for four years in jail.
 The maximum penalty was five years, for six misdemeanors -- A "felony" provision after a life-threatening dog attack in the State of Georgia is likely light years away.